 Whenever you came to it, at some point, you decided to collect and age wines, and now you are a serious wine collector.
 And that means applying the same rigor you use to select wines to your wine storage approach.

 For wines to age well and evolve, proper storage is essential, and that means ensuring several requirements are met.
 The ideal wine storage area is a cool, dark space with some humidity that doesn’t transmit vibrations.
-Here are the basics of building a wine cellar.

 The ideal temperature for storing wine is generally agreed to be 55 degrees F, though a range from 50 to 59 degrees is acceptable.
 The important point is that the temperature is relatively constant; large, quick fluctuations can be detrimental for wine.